flaviferri/WantzyApp/README.md

 # WantzyApp

 ## Overview
-WantzyApp is a mobile application that allows users to manage their profiles, upload profile photos, and search for items of interest.
+WantzyApp is an e-commerce mobile application that allows users to manage items in inventory, track the quantity of each item, and calculate total revenue.
 It integrates with Firebase for authentication and data management.

 ## Features
 - **Profile Management**: Users can create and edit their profile with details like name, email, and profile picture.